amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbonejs-for-absolute-beginners-getting-started-part-3.markdown

 You can download the full working code so far in [here](https://raw.github.com/amejiarosario/Backbone-tutorial/1267e531ae3ef508eb32e5308c2cc965f02d1b45/backbone-tutorial.html) and you can visualize the changes needed to implement the delete feature in [here](https://github.com/amejiarosario/Backbone-tutorial/commit/1267e531ae3ef508eb32e5308c2cc965f02d1b45)

+# What's next?

-### Continue with the [4th part](/blog/2012/09/13/backbone-js-for-absolute-beginners-getting-started-part-4/) and learn about Backbone's Routes!
+Continue with the [4th part](/blog/2012/09/13/backbone-js-for-absolute-beginners-getting-started-part-4/) and learn about Backbone's Routes!